Mali Overflight Permit Regulations

-According to mali civil aviation authority aeronautical information publication (or aip mali) any aircraft owner/operator intent to fly in Mali airspace request has to submit for Mali overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
+According to mali civil aviation authority aeronautical information publication (or AIP) any aircraft owner/operator intent to fly in Mali airspace request has to submit for Mali overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
 Always include AFTN on your flight plan, but you’ll only need an overfly permit from Mali.

 Planning to make a passenger flight landing or technical stop, Mali Airports Authority have their own regulations regarding the issuance of flight Mali Overflight permit as there is generally a payment involved.
 The charges normally payable would be the Route Navigation Facility Charges for overflight and also landing and parking charges in case of aircraft making halts.